jquast/blessed/docs/keyboard.rst

         else:
             print(f"Regular character: {key}")

-The :attr:`~.Keystroke.is_sequence` property returns ``True`` for arrow keys, function keys, and any key combination with modifiers (Ctrl, Alt, Shift).

 name: Identifying Keys
 ~~~~~~~~~~~~~~~~~~~~~~

-The :attr:`~.Keystroke.name` property provides a readable name for special keys, see this "paint by arrow key" example:
+The :attr:`~.Keystroke.name` property provides a readable name for special keys,
+and can be used for basic equality tests like in this "paint by arrow key" example:

 .. code-block:: python